Counteracts: Testing Stereotypical Representation in Pre-trained Language Models: Dataset and Methodology

 \subsection{Knowledge Construction}

-We provide a data sample from our dataset to demonstrate our design in detail.
-As shown in table \ref{tab:sample}, a base prompt will be used to test the raw stereotypical representation within the models, followed by different knowledge-inserted prompts to test the mitigation ability of the models. \textit{Target syntactic similar} and \textit{target semantic similar} prompts are designed to enlarge the stereotypical representation within the models, so we expect to see relatively larger margins between the two gender groups.
+We provide a data sample from our dataset to explain our design in detail.
+As shown in table \ref{tab:sample}, a base prompt is used to test the raw stereotypical representation within the models, followed by different knowledge-inserted prompts to test the mitigation ability of the models. \textit{Target syntacticly similar} and \textit{target semanticly similar} prompts are designed to enlarge the stereotypical representation within the models, so we expect to see relatively larger margins between the two gender groups.
 On the contrary, \textit{target counter syntactic}, \textit{target counter semantic}, \textit{background counter syntactic}, and \textit{background counter semantic} are designed to mitigate the internal stereotypical representation, therefore we expect lower margins between two gender groups.
 Additionally, \textit{target neutral} and \textit{target neutral background counter} knowledge are designed to mitigate the stereotypes in a softer way, so we expect to see lower margins in a lower magnitude.
-Last, to test the robustness of pre-trained language models, we insert \textit{unrelated} knowledge that does not share similar syntactic structure and semantic meaning.
+Lastly, to test the robustness of pre-trained language models, we insert \textit{unrelated} knowledge that does not share similar syntactic structure or meaning.